-If your car doesn’t need a full decontamination, then you can use a paintwork cleanser to remove some excess traffic film still left on the surface.
+If your car doesn’t need a full decontamination, then you can use a paintwork cleanser to remove some water marks or waxes/ sealants that may left on the surface.
 There are several ways to do this.
 You can use a liquid like R222 Paintwork Cleanser or Dodo Juice Lime Prime, or you can use a panel wipe and IPA (40%).

 2. Refine the Paintwork

-Once the car has been thoroughly decontaminated, you can refine the paintwork.
+Once the car has been thoroughly decontaminated, you can refine the paintwork if necessary.
 This is otherwise known as paint correction and involves two techniques: compounding and polishing.